rawkode/flux/docs/SPEC.md

 A tables schema consists of its group key, and its column's labels and types.

+Even if all the records in a table have the same group key value, the opposite does not necessary hold.
+Two records with the same group key value _can_ stay in different tables in the case that their values for the same column have different data types.
+In this case, although having the same group key value, the records belong to two tables with different schema.

 [IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types

 ### Stream of tables

 A stream represents a potentially unbounded set of tables.
-A stream is grouped into individual tables using the group key.
-Within a stream each table's group key value is unique.
+It is produced and consumed by a transformation.
+Records in streams are grouped into tables according to their group key value and their data types values.

 [IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types